 Address: Udohaean-gil, Jeju-si, Jeju-do | 제주특별자치도 제주시 우도면 우도해안길 252

 If there’s one beach in Korea you have to visit for pure beauty, this is it.
 With creamy white sand and luminescent waters ranging in colour from turquoise to aqua-green, Udo Sanho Beach is the Korean beach of your dreams.
-This is the only beach in the country that’s comprised entirely of broken down coral, and it is simply exquisite.
+This is the only beach in Korea that’s comprised entirely of broken down coral, and it is simply exquisite.

 To reach Seobinbaeksa, you’ll have to get on a ferry and travel to Udo Island which is just east of Jeju Island.
 It’s well worth the short trip and cost.
 Seobin Beach is so special, it’s been designated as Natural Monument No. 438, and it regularly appears in commercials, films and K-dramas due to its breathtaking appearance.